-On-premises vs. SaaS: Making the choice
+On-premises vs. SaaS: Pros and cons

 |Cost||Pay as you go, per user, per month, etc.||Up-front capital costs for hardware, software licensing, lab space, air conditioning, etc.|